Rowdy Tellez Player Props: Brewers vs. Twins

-On Tuesday, Rowdy Tellez (.143 slugging percentage in past 10 games, with zero homers) and the Milwaukee Brewers face the Minnesota Twins, whose starting pitcher will be Pablo Lopez.
-First pitch is at 7:40 PM ET.
+On Wednesday, Rowdy Tellez (.216 on-base percentage in past 10 games, 90 points below season-long percentage) and the Milwaukee Brewers face the Minnesota Twins, whose starting pitcher will be Bailey Ober.
+First pitch is at 1:10 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the Athletics.
+He racked up two hits (going 2-for-5 with an RBI) in his last game against the Twins.

 Rowdy Tellez Game Info & Props vs. the Twins